lightproof/UAC-Focus/readme.md

 `-notifyall`

 Start with **Notify always** enabled.
-Same as above, but also display notification if the UAC window has been already focused by the OS.
+Same as above, but also display notification if the UAC window pops up already focused by the OS.

 `-beep`

 Start with **Beep on focus** enabled.
 This will sound two short beeps each time the UAC window gets focused.

+`-beepall`

+Same as above, but also beep once when the UAC window pops up already focused by the OS.

 `-showtip`

 Display current settings in a tray tooltip at script startup.

+`-noflash`

+Do not briefly change tray icon when the UAC window gets focused.

 [^1]: this is a default for a non-localized (i.e. english) Windows UI.
 If the UI is in another language, the letter corresponding to each option can be found out by pressing <kbd>Alt</kbd> twice while UAC window is open.